Alfred Manessier

 Alfred Manessier (5 December 1911, Saint-Ouen – 1 August 1993, Orléans) was a non-figurative French painter, stained glass artist, and tapestry designer, part of the new School of Paris and the Salon de Mai.

 Biography

 Manessier was born among fishers and masons in the Picardy province of Northern France.
-There was a family precedent for creative work, as the grandfather was a decorative stonemason while his father and uncle had studied at Ecole des Beaux Arts at Abbeville.
+There was a family precedent for creative work, as the grandfather was a decorative stonemason while his father and uncle had studied at École des Beaux Arts at Abbeville.
 The "father gave the young man permission to go to Paris on condition that he studied architecture, which was a safer occupation than that of painter.
 It was not until his father, then a wholesale wine merchant in Amiens, suddenly died that he was able to change over" to his preferred art studies.
 He had enrolled in architecture in 1929, switched to art with Roger Bissiere at Académie Ranson in 1935 just prior to the father's death in 1936.